 And finally, the movie that should have had everything going for it, and yet Batman & Robin snatched defeat from the jaws of victory in a decisive retreat up its own backside.
 At least Nostalgia Critic got to this one in his prime:

 Three words tell you why this movie failed: Goofy, GOOFY, GOOOFY!
-Director Joel Schumacher had the world’s worst notion in steering this film back towards the 1960s TV series, making it millions of times campier than it had to be, when audiences wanted just the opposite.
+Director Joel Schumacher had the world’s worst luck in steering this film where the studio and his prior success with Batman Forever told him to go, back towards the 1960s TV series.
+He brought it back to camp, when audiences wanted just the opposite.
 After the triumphant grace of Tim Burton’s two entries in the franchise, the studio took what should have been a winning franchise and ran it right through the ground.

 What did we learn, Palmer?
 We learned that superhero movies look deceptively easy to pull off, and yet can go wrong in ways other movies don’t.
 You can mistranslate a property that comes with a built-in audience who have expectations from the comic.
 You can hit at the wrong time with the wrong attitude.
 You can both oversell and undersell a property.
 Or you can cynically throw together a last minute product and put it out there with the attitude that we screwhead geeks will pay to see any butt in leather.